CodeNameTwister/Script-Spliter/DocEditorSettings.md

 | colorize actives | Visible color in script list of the scripts in same split of the current script focused |

 ### Tabs
+The ection where you can see the editors' names as tab button.
 |  Setting  | Description  |
 | ------------ | ------------ |
 | use old behaviour | Use native behaviour of tabs |